 LiveText: A Brief Overview

 Effective from Fall 2014 onward, a LiveText Student Membership (regular edition) is required for all* students in a College of Education program.
 Students need to purchase their copy of LiveText directly from LiveText’s website: https://www.livetext.com/purchase-register-membership/ .
-This one-time purchase, which is comparable in price to the cost of a textbook, is valid for up to 7 years from the date of your purchase.
+This one-time purchase, which is comparable in price to the cost of a textbook, is valid for the duration of the membership.

 When making the decision to require students to purchase LiveText, it was ultimately decided that all* students enrolled in a College of Education program need access to the many benefits LiveText provides.
 The key benefit for students is that they will have access to faculty feedback on their performance across all Education courses.
 Having access to this information helps students to reflect on their learning over time.
 LiveText allows faculty to share assessments and showcase how students have met standards and areas that they excel in within their program(s).
 Other student benefits are listed in the Benefits section below.

 For our faculty and staff in the College of Education, LiveText provides our programs with detailed data reports that we use for our state and federal accreditation.
 Our programs are accredited both by the Michigan Department of Education and NCATE (the National Council for Accreditation of Teacher Education, which is merging into CAEP, the Council for Accreditation of Educator Preparation).
 Through course assessments in LiveText, we collect data each semester to show accreditors we are preparing future/current teachers to meet national standards.
 LiveText now enables our faculty to collect and analyze course assignments and assessment data more efficiently and provide feedback to students on their assessments.